aaronalbinson/fresh/src/pages/fresh-talent.md

       style.

-      Since graduated, Craven has exhibited at globally renowned New Designers, and has collaborated with names such as Brancott Estate, Today At Apple, and the Hayward Gallery in London; his recent projects include working with BBC’s DIY SOS, and developing his own line of homeware products.
+      Since graduating, Craven has exhibited at globally renowned New Designers, and has collaborated with names such as Brancott Estate, Today At Apple, and the Hayward Gallery in London; his recent projects include working with BBC’s DIY SOS, and developing his own line of homeware products.